Easy Pear Tart + Cinnamon Maple Glaze

 Preheat oven to 400 degrees.

-Glaze: Combine the maple syrup, cinnamon, and vanilla in a small bowl.
-Stir and stir until the cinnamon is finally incorporated into the syrup.
+Prepare your glaze by combining all three ingredients in a small bowl.
+Stir and stir until the cinnamon finally incorporates into the syrup.
 Set aside.

-Prep pears: Slice the pears in half lengthwise, core and slice in 1/8 – 1/4 inch slices widthwise.
-It doesn’t have to be exact; in the middle would be great.
-I did it by hand with a knife, but using a mandoline would ensure uniform slices.
-Layer your tart leaving at least 1/4 inch along the edges.
+Slice pears in half lengthwise, core and slice in 1/8 – 1/4 inch slices widthwise.
+Doesn’t have to be exact, in the middle would be great.
+I did it by hand and some were thinner and some were thicker.
+Layer your tart leaving about 1/4 inch along the edges.

-Bake: Place in the oven on the center rack for 40 – 50 minutes, turning halfway after 20 minutes.
+Bake for 40 – 50 minutes, turning half way after 20 minutes.
 Once done, feel free to make a little extra glaze and brush over top to give it a little glisten.
 Sprinkle with slivered almonds.
 Serve warm.

 Serves 6